-- Criminal history checks performed for the initial protective custody placement need not be repeated for dispositional or permanency placement. - An act resulting in a substantiated child abuse or neglect report or the • following felony convictions listed at IC 31-27-4-13 will usually preclude the proposed placement: murder, causing suicide, assisting suicide, voluntary manslaughter, reckless homicide, battery (within the past five years), domestic battery, aggravated battery, kidnapping, criminal confinement (within the past five years), felony sex offenses under IC 35-42-4 (rape, criminal deviate conduct, child molesting, child exploitation, vicarious sexual gratification, child solicitation, child seduction, sexual battery, sexual misconduct with a minor), carjacking (within the past five years), arson (within the past five years), incest, neglect of a dependent, child selling, a felony involving a weapon under IC 35-47 or IC 35-47.5 (within the past five years), a felony relating to controlled substances under IC 35-48-4 (within the past five years), an offense relating to material or a performance that is harmful to minors or obscene under IC 35-49-3, a driving while under the influence felony (IC 9-30-5), or a substantially equivalent felony in another state, except for circumstances listed directly below.
-A juvenile delinquency adjudication for an act listed at IC 31-27-4-13 will also usually preclude placement. - The court may order or approve the proposed placement for the child even if a person residing in the home has committed an act that resulted in substantiated abuse or neglect or has certain specific felony convictions or juvenile delinquency adjudications.
-The felonies which do not preclude placement are: battery; criminal confinement; carjacking; arson; a felony involving a weapon under IC 35-47 or IC 35-47.5; a felony relating to a controlled substance under IC 35-48-4; a felony driving while under the influence (IC 9-30-5); or a substantially equivalent felony in another state if the conviction did not occur within the past five years, and the person's commission of the offense, delinquent act, or act of abuse or neglect is not relevant to the person's present ability to care for the child, and that the placement is in the child's best interest. - The court shall consider the following: (1) the length of time since the person committed the offense, delinquent act, or act of substantiated abuse or neglect; (2) the severity of the offense, delinquent act, or abuse or neglect; (3) evidence of the person's rehabilitation, including the person's cooperation with a treatment plan, if applicable.
+- Criminal history checks performed for the initial protective custody placement need not be repeated for dispositional or permanency placement. - The following felony convictions defined at IC 31-9-2-84.8 as "nonwaivable offenses" will preclude the proposed relative placement: murder, causing suicide, assisting suicide, voluntary manslaughter, reckless homicide, battery (within the past five years), domestic battery, aggravated battery, kidnapping, criminal confinement (within the past five years), human and sexual trafficking, felony sex offenses under IC 35-42-4 (rape, criminal deviate conduct, child molesting, child exploitation, vicarious sexual gratification, child solicitation, child seduction, sexual battery, sexual misconduct with a minor), carjacking (within the past five years), arson (within the past five years), incest, neglect of a dependent, child selling, a felony involving a weapon under IC 35-47 or IC 35-47.5 (within the past five years), a felony relating to controlled substances under IC 35-48-4 (within the past five years), an offense relating to material or a performance that is harmful to minors or obscene under IC 35-49-3, a driving while under the influence felony (IC 9-30-5) (within the past five years), or a substantially equivalent felony conviction in another state, except for circumstances listed directly below.
+A juvenile delinquency adjudication for an act listed at IC 31-9-2-84.8 will also preclude placement. - The court may order or approve the proposed placement for the child even if a person residing in the home has committed an act that resulted in substantiated abuse or neglect or has certain specific felony convictions or juvenile delinquency adjudications.
+The felonies which do not preclude placement are: battery; criminal confinement; carjacking; arson; a felony involving a weapon under IC 35-47 or IC 35-47.5; a felony relating to a controlled substance under IC 35-48-4; a felony driving while under the influence (IC 9-30-5); or a substantially equivalent felony in another state if the conviction did not occur within the past five years, and the person's commission of the offense, delinquent act, or act of abuse or neglect is not relevant to the person's present ability to care for the child, and that the placement is in the child's best interest. - In determining whether a child may be placed with a person who has committed substantiated child abuse or neglect or who has committed one of the specific felonies or delinquent acts which do not preclude placement, the court shall consider the following: (1) the length of time since the person committed the offense, delinquent act, or act of substantiated abuse or neglect; (2) the severity of the offense, delinquent act, or abuse or neglect; (3) evidence of the person's rehabilitation, including the person's cooperation with a treatment plan, if applicable.